kupehtci/DOCUMENTATION/SOFTWARE QUALITY/Practice Cases/SQ - Practice Case - Therac25.md

 ### QUESTIONS FOR YOU

-* Think about the concepts of Bug, Error Situation and Failure in this example.
+* Think about the concepts of [[Bug, Error Situation and failure|Bug, Error Situation and Failure]] in this example.

 * Think about some measurements that allow containing the bug in a way that the bug did not lead to a failure or at least the failure consequences were minimized.